Tournedos/Tournedos.github.io/_tabs/ACT3.md

 </div>

 <p>
-By focusing on the three main entry genres—Sandbox, Battle Royale, and FPS—we observe clear differences in how commenters’ interests evolve over time.
+By focusing on the three main entry genres (Sandbox, Battle Royale, and FPS) we observe clear differences in how commenters’ interests evolve over time.
 Authors who entered through Sandbox mostly remained within that genre, although a noticeable fraction later engaged with Battle Royale content.
 Battle Royale stands out as the most retentive genre: users who entered through BR were the most likely to continue interacting primarily with BR videos, suggesting the formation of a particularly loyal community.
 In contrast, FPS shows weaker retention, with many commenters gradually shifting their activity toward Battle Royale.
 Overall, these patterns indicate that Battle Royale not only retained its own audience more effectively than other genres, but also attracted users from FPS, pointing to a broader shift of community interest toward Battle Royale content.
 </p>

 <div class="slider">